Howard - Facilities

 The restrooms in the cabin areas are centrally located, and contain private stalls for toilets and showers.
 In addition to the cabin area restrooms and shower houses, Howard features a restroom / shower house building near the dining hall, and an additional one near the outdoor campfire space, as well as a restroom inside the nurse's station.

-Private Bathroom/Shower located in nurse's office.
+Private bathroom / shower located in nurse's office.
 Students will be informed of this option in a small group setting, either when the class comes up to nurse's station on Sunday or in Cabin Groups.
 This allows students to see where the bathroom is and how to access it.
+Additional single-stall restrooms are located inside the dining hall.

 OUTDOOR SCHOOL NURSE